liuandy1207/liuandy1207/README.md

 ## 💫 About Me
 I'm studying Engineering Science at the University of Toronto!

-I plan to major in either Robotics or Machine Intelligence, so I'm always looking for opportunties to gain experience!
+I plan to major in either Robotics or Machine Intelligence, so I'm always looking for opportunties to gain experience in these fields!

 <!-- Check out my portfolio site! -->